 Metal roofs can have a tendency to heat up, which is why going with a paint that has an Elastomeric coating can save the day.
 This coating helps to reflect the sun and will keep your house cooler, which means you will not have to turn the AC up during the summer.
 Elastomeric coatings must be applied thicker, as well, and as a result, tend to keep leaks at bay.

 A sealant is not just an additional layer of protection; it chemically bonds the paint to the metal so that it does not peel off.
-Sealant is incredibly important in making sure that your paint job stays in place and that you will have a beautiful roof for years to come.
+A sealant is incredibly important in making sure that your paint job stays in place and that you will have a beautiful roof for years to come.